How to write gcses on cv

 When writing a CV (Curriculum Vitae), it is common to include the GCSE subjects and grades achieved under the education section.
 This can provide potential employers or educational institutions with an understanding of the individual’s academic background and achievements.

-See also How to pronounce mila
+See also How to stay erect when nervous

 In summary, GCSEs are a set of academic qualifications taken by students in the UK at around the age of 16.
 They cover a range of subjects and are graded on a scale from 9 to 1.
 GCSEs play an important role in further education and employment opportunities, and their inclusion on a CV can demonstrate academic achievements and skills to potential employers.